Rahinur2002/online-store/README.md

 # Project Title

+Online Store Console Application

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+This java console application is online store checkout system that allows the user to browser through different a list of available products, add products to their cart, and complete purchases with receipt being generated saved locally with a timestamp.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want to be able to view available products , so that I can see all available products.
+- As a user, I want to be able to add available products to my cart using product iD, so I can keep track of products I want to buy.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to view my shopping carts , so that I can review products and the total cost.
+- As a user, I want to be able to proceed to checkout , so that I can complete my purchase.
+- As a user, I want to be able to make payment, so that I can pay for my products I check out.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to receive a digital receipt , so that I can keep a record for my purchases.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+Follow  the steps below to set up the application.

 ### Prerequisites